Film festival: Sponsored films

-Subject specific films
+Subject-specific films

-A few film festivals have focused on highlighting specific issue topics or subjects.
-These festivals have included both mainstream and independent films.
+A few film festivals have focused on highlighting specific issues, topics, or subjects.
+These festivals have included mainstream and independent films.
 Some examples include military films, health-related film festivals, and human rights film festivals.

-There are festivals, especially in the US, that highlight and promote films that are made by or are about various ethnic groups and nationalities or feature the cinema from a specific foreign country.
-These include African-Americans, Asian-Americans, Mexican-Americans, Arabs, Italian, German, French, Palestinian, and Native American.
+There are festivals, especially in the US, that highlight and promote films made by or about various ethnic groups and nationalities or feature the cinema from a specific foreign country.
+These include African-Americans, Asian-Americans, Mexican-Americans, Arabs, Jews, Italian, German, French, Palestinian, and Native American.
 The Deauville American Film Festival in France is devoted to the cinema of the United States.

-LGBTQ+ and Women's Film Festivals are also popular.
+LGBTQ+ and Women's film festivals are also popular.